10 Things to Do in Belem in Lisbon

 Os Belenenses Stadium| ©Threeohsix

 Are you a soccer fan?
-Then you'll be interested to know that the Belém neighborhood is home to the stadium of Os Belenenses, Lisbon's third team and the fourth most popular in the country.
-The Estadio do Restelo has been their home since September 23, 1956, when the locals beat the more powerful Sporting 2-1.
+Then you’ll be happy to know that the Belém neighborhood is home to the Os Belenenses stadium, Lisbon’s third-largest team and the fourth-largest in the country by number of fans.
+The Estádio do Restelo has been their home since September 23, 1956, when the home team defeated the mighty Sporting 2–1.
 The stadium has a capacity of 19,856 spectators and offers a beautiful view of the Jerónimos Monastery and the river.
-If you feel like it, you can visit it on a guided tour.
-If you are interested, I recommend checking out their official website.
+If you’d like, you can visit it on a guided tour.
+If you’re interested, I recommend checking out their official website.

 Book a guided tour of Lisbon